british special forces

 7. Endurance March

-20 miles carrying 35lb bergen, water, food and a rifle, to be completed in 4 miles or under (TA recruits do not do the endurance march)
+20 miles carrying 35lb bergen, water, food and a rifle, to be completed in 4 hours or under (TA recruits do not do the endurance march)

 8. Stretcher Race